Fliplet/fliplet-cli/docs/Data-source-security.md

 }
 ```

-As you can see, the `DataSource` function accepts the input ID of the target Data Source and exposes two interfaces for reading one or multiple records.
+As you can see, the `DataSource` function accepts the **input ID or name** of the target Data Source and exposes two interfaces for reading one or multiple records.
 Both `find` and `findOne` supports the following properties:

 - `where` (Object) query to run (supports common operators such as `$like`, `$iLike`, `$lt`, `$gt`, `$lte`, `$gte`, `$eq`, `$in`)
 - `limit` (Number, defaults to `100`)